callumf8/stackbit_website/content/pages/research.md

 ![](/\_static/app-assets/images/warped_disc.jpeg)

-I work in the [Astrophysical Fluids and Nonlinear Dynamics](http://www.damtp.cam.ac.uk/research/astro/) group based in DAMTP Cambridge.
+I work at the [Institute for Advanced Study](https://www.ias.edu/scholars/callum-w-fairbairn) in Princeton, New Jersey.
 My research specialises in exploring the rich hydrodynamic behaviour of warped astrophysical discs.
 These structures are everywhere in the universe!

 As gravitationally bound material falls inwards, it tends to flatten out into a rotating disc, acting as a vast reservoir of angular momentum.
 However, any misalignment in the system may distort the coplanar disc into a warped configuration.
 For example, when the accretion flow onto the disc is misaligned or external torques are enacted by a tilted, spinning black hole or companion planet on an inclined orbit.
 The effect of this warp on the long term evolution of the disc is very important.
 Numerical simulations suggest in some cases the warp presents an anti-diffusive instability causing the disc to break.
 In other systems the external torques might tear the disc into separately precessing planes.
 Furthermore, the warped geometry is susceptible to a parametric instability which may drive turbulence affecting the warp evolution and mass accretion.
 All these processes feed into crucial questions about the planet forming environment in protoplanetary discs and the accretion processes driving energetic events around compact objects.